 Born in Boston, Massachusetts and raised in Quincy, he was awarded a Bachelor of Arts degree in history from Norwich University and was commissioned a second lieutenant of Armor in 1959.
 General Sullivan retired from the Army on 31 July 1995 after more than 36 years of active service.
 He culminated his service in uniform as the 32nd Chief of Staff—the senior general officer in the Army—and a member of the Joint Chiefs of Staff.

 General Sullivan currently serves as the Chairman of the Board of Trustees of Norwich University, the Army Historical Foundation, and the Marshall Legacy Institute, as well as a member of the MITRE Army Advisory Board, the MIT Lincoln Labs Advisory Board, and a Life Trustee of the Woods Hole Oceanographic Institute.

 Sandra Sinclair Pershing

-Sandra Sinclair Pershing is the step-granddaughter of General of the Armies John J. Pershing.
+Sandra Sinclair Pershing is the granddaughter-in-law of General of the Armies John J. Pershing.
 She is Director Emeritus of the Pershing Rifles Group.